Union J: Jaymi Hensley

 James William "Jaymi" Hensley, born 24 February 1990, is from Luton, Bedfordshire.
 He was one of the three original members of Triple J. Hensley has been in a relationship with Olly Marmon since 2009 and proposed to him in 2010.
 He went to a theatre school with Cuthbert.
 He has 17 tattoos.
 Before The X Factor, he did both ballet and gymnastics, but his career as a gymnast was cut off by a broken wrist, and he struggled with his weight when he was no longer exercising so much.
 In 2015, Hensley appeared with singer Sinitta on Pointless Celebrities, a celebrity edition of the BBC game show Pointless.
 Having made his panto debut in the lead role in Peter Pan at the White Rock Theatre (Hastings) in December 2016.
 Hensley was set to play the lead role in the Aladdin panto at the Derngate Theatre (Northampton) over December 2017.
 Hensley has been in a long-term relationship with Olly Marmon since 24 September 2009.
 They became engaged in 2014.
 Hensley and Marmon were originally due to get married in 2015, but postponed their wedding for a few years.
+In August 2024 Olly Marmon died following a fall from a hotel window, a few weeks before he and Jaymi were due to be married.

 In January 2019, Hensley appeared on the fourth series of Celebrity Coach Trip alongside JJ Hamblett.
 Hensley is now starring in Joseph and the Amazing Technicolour Dreamcoat as Joseph, Directed by Bill Kenwright at Theatre Royal Windsor.